OctopusDeployLabs/SpaceCloner/README.md

 ## Tested Octopus Deploy Versions

-This script was developed using an Octopus Deploy instance running `2020.1.x` and later `2020.2.x`.
-It was tested against a variety of different versions, including the latest version of Octopus Deploy.
-It should work with Octopus Deploy `3.4` or higher.
-However, you'll have much better luck using `2020.x` or higher.

-You will notice some version checks being run in the script.
-This is to prevent the script from calling specific API endpoints when it shouldn't.
+This script has been tested against the following versions of Octopus Deploy:

+- `2020.1.x`
+- `2020.2.x`
+- `2020.3.x`

+It should work with `3.4.x`+ release of Octopus Deploy.
+The script will run some version checks to ensure it doesn't call the wrong API endpoint.
+There is a far better chance the script will work using a `2020.x` release of Octopus Deploy.

+The source instance and the destination instance **must** be running the same major/minor (2020.1, 2020.2) release.
+The script will check the version of the source instance and destination instance to ensure this rule is met.

 # Just Get Me Going!